 Dr. Google Will See You Now

 Have you ever caught yourself symptom-searching, only to find you might be coming down with something more serious than you’d ever imagined?
+During this current pandemic it can be tempting to Google your symptoms instead of waiting for an appointment with your GP.

 Doctors are reporting huge rises in the “worried well” – healthy patients who, fuelled by Google and Wikipedia searches, are diagnosing themselves with everything from food allergies to brain tumours.